Air Safety Check Valve Selection - Compressed Air Hose Safety

 In many cases check valves are a basic requirement by oversight agencies including OSHA and MSHA.
 Whether to install safety check valves on a compressed air supply system is a question easily answered by their benefits.
 However, selecting the correct valve and where in the line it is best installed raises some more complex questions.

 Installing an air safety check valve is as easy as threading it in-line following the directional arrows.
 But where it is installed and which valve is selected can mean the difference between simply passing a regulatory inspection and preventing serious injury to operators and bystanders alike.
-A compressed air hose can be equally or more dangerous than a hydraulic hose, even with a lower operating pressure.
+A compressed air hose can be equally or more dangerous than a hydraulic hose.
+Even with a lower operating pressure, larger diameter air hose can have significant force.

-Safety check valves cut off air flow from the valve up the hose length.
-This means that any hose installed between the valve and the air source would not be effected.
-The check valve should be installed at the source, before the first hose assembly and any mating quick coupling.
+Safety check valves cut off air flow from the valve downstream.
+This means that any hose installed between the valve and the air source would not be effected by a failure.
+A check valve should be installed at the source, before the first hose assembly and any mating quick coupling.
 An additional valve should be placed at any manifold receiver or branch line.
+A ball valve can also be installed in order to control flow during normal use and in case there is a failure in the check valve.
 Warning: even with the supply flow cut off, a hose can still whip or travel until its pressure exhausts.
 Always use hose whip check cables or nylon safety restraints in addition to safety check valves.

 Cut off range is directly related to the SCFM of air flow which is drawn by the pneumatic tool.
 It is not enough to know the output of the compressor or air source, as the operation of the tool actually allows the air to flow through the air hose line.

-- Do NOT select a valve with a far higher cut off range to prevent accidental cut offs.
+Do NOT select a valve with a far higher cut off range to prevent accidental cut offs.
+This may help pass inspection but will not function.

 Refer to the following chart to view the cut off ranges and a table of flow rate multipliers for varying pressures.